MicrosoftDocs/bot-docs/articles/bot-framework-azure-templates-overview.md

 ### Basic bot

 Use the [basic bot template](bot-framework-azure-basic-bot.md) to create a simple bot.
-You'll Learn how to use dialogs to respond to user input.
+You'll learn the basics about managing a conversation flow by using dialogs that respond to user input.

 ### Form bot